iankengott/flockfysh/README.md

 # flockfysh
 The vending machine that gives more than it gets.
 Give it a little whiff of the data you want by providing a "mini-dataset" with only ~50 images for each label (in the train category), and get back tenfold!
 For object detection, we support your favorite tools such as [Roboflow](https://universe.roboflow.com/)

+We currently looking for open source contributors, and would love to work with you to further develop this promising tool!

 ## How flockfysh works in a nutshell
 We power up traditional object detection and classic imaging techniques such as data augmentations with data gathering techniques like lightning-fast web-scraping.
 The higher level algorithm (for most of our supported features is the same) functions as described below: